-Our practice season is from mid-May to the end of August.
-We practice Monday and Wednesday evenings on the Charles River, out of the MIT Pierce Boathouse at 409 Memorial Drive, in Cambridge.
+Our practice season is from late April / early-May to late September.
+We practice Monday and Wednesday evenings at 6 PM, and some Saturday mornings.
+For most of the season, we paddle on the Charles River, out of the MIT Pierce Boathouse at 409 Memorial Drive, in Cambridge.
 The boathouse is near the Massachusetts Avenue Bridge that spans the Charles River.
-Directions to the MIT Pierce Boathouse
+Directions to the MIT Pierce Boathouse and parking tips.
+We start and end the season, however, practicing on Fort Point Channel, near the Boston Tea Party ship.

 We practice rain or shine.
 We will not practice if there is lightning or if it is very windy.
 Because the weather can be different in Boston than in the outlying communities, please plan to attend practice unless you are notified that practice has been canceled.
-In that event, we will notify the team by e-mail.
+In that event, we will notify the team by e-mail and/or text.

 - Paddling instruction and coaching in the boathouse area or on the dock